-Jonathan M. Tisch, 57 - Co-Chairman of the Board of the Company since 2006, Chairman and Chief Executive Officer of Loews Hotels and a member of the Office of the President of the Company.
+Jonathan M. Tisch, 59 - Co-Chairman of the Board of the Company since 2006, Chairman of Loews Hotels and a member of the Office of the President of the Company.
+Prior to January 2012, Mr. Tisch also served as Chief Executive Officer of Loews Hotels.
 He has been a director of the Company since 1986.